Buckskin Mountain (Arizona-Utah): Access

 The northeast, east, and south of Buckskin Mountain can be accessed from U.S. Route 89A (US 89A) from House Rock, Arizona, via the House Rock Road (BLM Road 1065).
 The road is almost due-north trending, and in Utah, the road becomes the House Rock Valley Road, connecting to U.S. Route 89 (US‑89), 17 mi west of Big Water.

 Regions around the west and northwest of Buckskin Mountain can be accessed from Kanab, and Canyon Point, Utah, 8 mi east of Kanab, on US‑89.
-At the ridges northwest flank, US‑89 turns northeasterly, with access by unimproved roads.
+At the ridge's northwest flank, US‑89 turns northeasterly, with access by unimproved roads.

-The unimproved routes on the west, and southeast also connect to an improved route at the south terminus of the ridge.
+The unimproved routes on the west and southeast also connect to an improved route at the south terminus of the ridge.
 The route comes from House Rock Valley Road, east, and its west route terminus, at US 89A, 7 mi east of Fredonia, Arizona.